Are you looking for ways to celebrate summer break with your kids? Here are 15 Last Day of School Year Traditions you can do this year!

 2. Make Your Own Sundae Bar

 Another festive last day of school year tradition is to have a special dessert.
 We always have a make your own ice cream sundae bar.
-Stock up on all the toppings and offer a variety of ice cream flavors.
-Set up the ice cream bar before the water fight (except for the ice cream), so it is all ready to go.
+I sttock up on all the toppings and offer a variety of ice cream flavors.
+The sundae bar is a perfect treat after the water balloon fight!

 3. Take a Last Day of School Photo